 January 2022 - 'Being Human'

 What does it mean to ‘be human’?
-How has our research helped us understand humanity (and its limits).
+How do we understand humanity (and its limits).
 What aspects of humanity should we cling to and what should we let go of.
 What scientific discoveries have broadened or changed our understanding of humanity?
-And what are the limits on focusing on the human: how might we imagine a world beyond the human?
+And what are the limits of focusing on the human: how might we imagine a world beyond the human?

 Roadshow 6: Being Human (curated by the Behaviour, Brain and Society GRP)

 We have perhaps never been more aware of the need for research into health as we are now, and we search for hope and innovation in health care as never before.
 In this month we will showcase our collaborations across the city and beyond which strive to improve the health and wellbeing of all.
 Our events this month will focus on problem solving and working together for a fitter, healthier world.